calavell/CV/README.md

 #### Working under Pressure

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- My career has taken place in the field of live operations, and I am used to dealing with a queue of time sensetive issues.
+- My latest role was in live operations, and I am comfortable dealing with a queue of time sensetive issues.
 - My ability to work under pressure is based on prioritisation and my ability to break down problems and think logically.

+#### Problem-solving
+- I am comfortable in taking complex issues and breaking them down into small mangeable tasks.
+- My ability to prioritise and think rationally allows me to to follow a systematic process when coming up against problems or bugs.

 ## Education